-Safety Professionals use a risk matrix to assess the various risks of hazards (and incidents) and other safety events.
+Safety Professionals use a risk matrix to assess the various risks of hazards (and incidents), often during a job hazard analysis.
 Understanding the components of a risk matrix will allow you and your organization to manage risk effectively and reduce workplace incidents.
 Check out the three components of the risk matrix; severity, probability, and risk assessment that we utilize in the IndustrySafe software below.

 You can also download our Risk Matrix Calculation Guide:

-Probability is the likelihood of the hazard occurring and is ranked on a five point scale:
+Probability is the likelihood of the hazard occurring and it is ranked on a five point scale:

 3. Risk Assessment

 Risk Assessment –The Risk Assessment Values are determined by multiplying the scores for the Probability and Severity values together.
 The following chart displays the default risk assessment values:

 Setting Control Measures for Risk Mitigation

 After you’ve evaluated the risks of a project, you can prioritize which risk controls to implement first.

 All risk mitigation activities should be clearly defined; objective, not subjective; and have specific, measurable outcomes.

 Hazard identification and risk management should be processes of continuous improvement.
 Your organization’s risks may change over time, so you should periodically review and update your risk matrix.